Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

 ### Polling method - LROBasePolling/AsyncLROBasePolling

-Built-in methods for polling are included in azure-core as both sync / async variants - LROBasePolling and AsyncLROBasePolling.
+Built-in methods for polling are included in azure-core as both sync / async variants - `LROBasePolling` and `AsyncLROBasePolling`.
 You can also use `azure.core.polling.NoPolling` which will not initiate polling and simply return the deserialized initial response when called with `poller.result()`.

 To use `NoPolling`, you can simply pass `polling=False` to an operation generated as an LRO: